slerman12/Help-me/7-Ongoing.md

 Furthermore, "support," as distinct from "pay," was withdrawn long before Michael sent that reinstatement-mentioning email.

 Note also: the university doesn't have PhD "reinstatement applications."

-> [!IMPORTANT]
-> The PhD student handbook has **only one clause of accountability** for the grad school, and it's to specify what the PhD student would need to do (without pay or support) for reinstatement:
-> - in writing
-> - when support is withdrawn

 ## Definitions